Our research is editorially independent but we may earn a commission for purchases made through our links.

 Patagonia is at the southern tip of the world and always a favorite spot among nature enthusiasts and environmentalists.
 The landscapes here are unlike anywhere else, from the glaciers to the mountains, lakes, and epic hiking trails.
 The Torres del Paine National Park is a popular place to visit.
 To have the least environmental impact, consider exploring Patagonia on foot.

 You can also enjoy an eco-friendly vacation when you travel to New Zealand and enjoy the country’s surreal landscapes of forests, fjords and postcard-perfect mountains.
-Much of the country is part of the national park system, and many areas are protected, including Mount Cook National Park and the Wai-O-Tapu Geothermal Reserve.
+Much of the country is part of the national park system, and many areas are protected, including Aoraki/Mount Cook National Park and the Wai-O-Tapu Geothermal Reserve.

 Norway has been a long-time leader in sustainability, with ample geothermal energy for heating and cooling and eco-friendly hotels you can stay at.
 The Norwegian Fjords are a prime spot for eco-tourism to add to your list of European travel goals.
 You can also make your trip to Norway greener by taking trains instead of driving a car and spending as much time outside as possible doing recreational activities.

 Peru has many natural reserves and protected areas of rainforests that you can experience on an eco-friendly trip.
 A few areas to visit are the Pacaya-Samiria National Reserve, Manu Biosphere Reserve, and Tambopata National Reserve.
 Efforts are being made here to curb deforestation and keep the activities of tour groups safe and sustainable.
 While you’re here, make a point to visit the remote area of the Tampopata National Reserve that is open to volunteers because there are opportunities here to learn about conservation projects and participate in wildlife-focused visits.